LeonKraim/numan-Window-manager-for-Windows-using-your-NumPad/README.md

 The numpad keys are intercepted by NumaN while it's running, so you won't accidentally type numbers into whatever you're working on.

 When a window gets closed, its slot clears automatically.
-No stale references, no crashes.

 ## Install